Listed below are some interesting fun facts on Zimbabwe for travelers and tourists.

 Latitude/Longitude: 17º 50′ S, 31º 03′ E

-For more information or facts on Zimbabwe, please do not hesitate to contact us.
+For more information or fun facts about Zimbabwe, please do not hesitate to contact us.